admiralorbiter/stupid_simple_video_editor/README.md

    - View all clips or filter by source video
    - Delete individual clips or select multiple for batch deletion
    - View clip thumbnails for easy identification
+7. Manage your video library:
+   - Delete individual or multiple videos using the trash icon
+   - Select videos to delete with checkbox interface
+   - Confirm deletion with a simple click

 ## Tech Stack